DeconstruCT.F 2023 - Space Ahoy

 9725970 0x946812 End of Zip archive, footer length: 22

-And we have our final file: SupEr_s3CrET_AuD10.wav.
+Now we have our final file: SupEr_s3CrET_AuD10.wav

 2. SSTV transmission

-I searched on Google forensic transmission sound ctf and I found a writeup who exactly solve this challenge (Alien Transmission 1 - itsecgary).
+and I found a writeup that exactly solves this challenge (Alien Transmission 1 - itsecgary).

-The audio file contains Slow-scan television (SSTV) transmissions in order to transmit a picture.
+The audio file contains slow-scan television (SSTV) transmissions in order to transmit a picture.

-• To install on Debian-based Linux distro:
+- To install QSSTV on a Debian-based Linux distro:

 1